 Joe Silins Tack House in Arizona.
 Made from pine and mesquite.

-These pictures are from the book Cordwood Shed Plans available at the Cordwood Online Bookstore at www.cordwoodconstruction.org These sheds with ladder pads for cordwood have 9 foot high walls for a larger garage door opening.
+Above and below are pictures of a 9-foot high cordwood shed with ingenious ladder pad for sheltering a tractor or large camper.
+This minimalistic style building is detailed in the book Cordwood Shed Plans.
+These sheds with ladder pads for cordwood have higher walls for a larger garage door opening.
 This is so larger equipment can be stored.

 The top picture is a garden shed we built for Treehaven Campus near Tomahawk, Wisconsin (using red pine infill).
 It holds tools and materials for the 6,000 sq. ft. organic garden on campus.
 The picture gives an excellent example of the post frame structure that becomes both foundation and framework (the posts are placed below the frost line).
 Below is the finished product.